lkoepsel/AVR_C/README.md

 Library still needs work to be setup correctly.
 At this time, any routine needs to be included to be used.

 ### Work in Progress
-UPDATE: Refactored code in pinMode and digitalWrite to reduce size considerably.
-This [hint](http://www.nongnu.org/avr-libc/user-manual/FAQ.html#faq_port_pass) helped, as I was having issues determining how to pass an I/O port.

 This is a work in progress, the initial version is proof of concept and uses a significant amount of storage.
 Over-time I'll optimize for size and add error-checking (as possible).

 ## Examples
 ### analogWrite: